dmshann0n/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

 Etc ....

+After the collection process, I had 7,570 samples.
+I augmented this data with a reversed version, and the left and right camera perspectives for a total of 30,280.

-After the collection process, I had 7,570 number of data points.
-I then preprocessed this data by cropping the image and normalizing pixels to ranges of 0 through 1.
+The Keras model normalizes this data by cropping the image and normalizing pixels to ranges of 0 through 1.

 The generator that returns data to the Keras model first shuffles the data before generating permutations for each augmentation.
 The augmentations are evenly represented in the generated data.